isomerpages/gb-assist/pages/solutionrepo/solution272.md

 ### Description

 This solution uses AR technology to simulate welding processes on test pieces.
 The learning management and student analysis software provides structured curriculum with stimulated exercises and lab practices while tracking trainees' progress.
-This solution enables more practice with less time spent in workshop, thus reducing material usage, training preparation time/cost, and exposure to safety/health hazards.

-Grant support: 80% of cost of equipment, up to $30,000 grant
+This solution enables more practice with less time spent in workshop, thus reducing material usage, training preparation time/cost, and exposure to safety/health hazards.Grant support 80% of cost of equipment, up to $30,000 grant

-### Details of Solution
+### Packages Available

 N.A.